Rigidity of Circle Packings with Flexible Radii: Summary and Open Problems

 Another example is Figure \ref{10diskprestress}, which was shown to be globally rigid using arguments based on angle sums in section 4.
 Our observation is that when the symmetries of the graph are preserved in the packing, local rigidity appears to imply global rigidity.

-Next question concerns existence of generic packings and rigidity when removing an edge. \begin{question} Given a planar embedded generically rigid graph $G$ with $n$ vertices and $m\ge 2n-3$ edges, is there a circle packing of $G$ with $3n-m-3$ generic radii?
+The next question concerns the existence of generic packings and rigidity when removing an edge. \begin{question} Given a planar embedded generically rigid graph $G$ with $n$ vertices and $m\ge 2n-3$ edges, is there a circle packing of $G$ with $3n-m-3$ generic radii?
 If so, is the set of such packings dense in the set of packings of $G$? \end{question}

-Intuitively, the answer to both of these questions should be affirmative if the graph is \textquotedblleft nice" enough.
+Intuitively, the answer to both of these questions should be affirmative if the graph is ``nice" enough.
 We give a heuristic argument on why the answers might be yes.
-For simple triangulated packings, the answers are obvious given there are $3n-m-3$ boundary radii and that boundary radii can be arbitrary\cite{bauer_stephenson_wegert_2011,kstep}.
+For simple triangulated packings, the answers are obvious given there are $3n-m-3$ boundary radii and that boundary radii can be arbitrary \cite{bauer_stephenson_wegert_2011,kstep}.
 For graphs that are not triangulated, the idea is to remove edges from a triangulated one.
-Based on Lemma \ref{kerneldimension}, we know removing an edge will always free a radius in the first order.
-The question then becomes whether or not it's always possible to extend this first order flex to a real flex.
+Based on Lemma \ref{kerneldimension}, we know that removing an edge will always free a radius infinitesimally.
+The question then becomes whether or not it is always possible to extend this infinitesimal flex to a real flex.

-Using Figure \ref{prestressexample} with an extra edge $(5,7)$ as an example, removing $(5,7)$ still keeps the packing rigid in the second order.
+Using Figure \ref{prestressexample} with an extra edge $e_{57}$ as an example, removing $e_{57}$ still keeps the packing rigid to the second order.
 However, this seems to require the packing to be not generic before we remove the edge.
-When disk $5$ is not on the same line as disk $4$ and disk $6$, removing the edge $5,7$ does create an extra degree of freedom.
-Notice here we need $G$ to be planar in order for Lemma \ref{kerneldimension} to hold.
-Without this assumption, it's possible to have duplicated disks sharing 3 neighbors that can never have generic radii.
+When disk $5$ is not on the same line as disk $4$ and disk $6$, removing the edge $e_{57}$ creates an extra degree of freedom.
+Notice that here we need $G$ to be planar embedded in order for Lemma \ref{kerneldimension} to hold.
+Without this assumption, it is possible to have duplicated disks sharing 3 neighbors that can never have generic radii (see Figure 6 from \cite{sticky_disc}).